 The British Library’s Georeferencer project is crowdsourcing location data to make a selection of its vast collections of maps fully searchable and viewable using popular online geotechnologies.

-Through georeferencing, maps are spatially enabled, making them geographically searchable and able to be visualised using geospatial tools and combined with other maps online.
-In less than two weeks after the initial work was completed, the first set of maps were added to the portal Old Maps Online, which uses a geographic search interface to identify and view historic maps from numerous collections online.
-All future georeferenced maps will also be made available via the Old Maps Online portal.
+Through georeferencing, the selected maps were spatially enabled, making them geographically searchable and able to be visualised using geospatial tools and combined with other maps online.
+All georeferenced maps are added to the portal Old Maps Online, which uses a geographic search interface to identify and view historic maps from numerous collections online.

 The Library is grateful to all the participants who generously contributed their time.
 Special thanks are extended to the expert panel of Reviewers, whose work to ensure the high quality of results was substantial.
 The appointed BL Georeferencer Reviewers are:

 Any queries about this project should be directed to email@example.com.
 To connect with other users of this technology and participate in discussions, join the User Group of our technology supplier, Klokan Technologies, at http://help.georeferencer.com/user-group.

 For more information on the initial implementation of the British Library Georeferencer, see